inyong37/Vision/Troubleshooting/Kubernetes-apply-create-fail.md

 The problem was rook-ceph is using deprecated (removed) API of Kubernetes.

-Therefore I have to check the new API for rook-ceph or downgrade the Kubernetes.
+Therefore I have to check the new API for rook-ceph or downgrade the Kubernetes under 1.24.0 version.

 ---